NURSING 7207 - Clinical Nursing Practice IV

-The OSCE is a HURDLE this means that all stations must be passed to enable you to progress into the next year/semester of this program.
-The timetable for this exam will be posted closer to the date.
+The OSCE is a HURDLE this means that all parts must be passed to enable you to pass the course.

-Students will deconstruct an actual placementexperience and rebuild it into a simulation base event.
-The templates andlanguage for this will utilise existing simulation templates
+Students will deconstruct an actual placement experience and rebuild it into a simulation based event.
+The templates and instructions for this will utilise existing simulation templates

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.